 Electronic records are not inherently safe or unsafe, but those that are properly secured according to HIPAA Security Rule best practices are much less likely to suffer a security breach.

 Encryption – If EHRs are appropriately encrypted, then even if data is accessed improperly the information is unreadable.
-Unlike with paper records that can be read by anyone, encrypted files require a specific code key to read them, rendering the data useless to thieves.
+Unlike paper records that can be read by anyone, encrypted files require a specific code key to read them, rendering the data useless to thieves.

-Internal Control – Anyone working in a clinical practice could potentially access, view and copy protected health information without leaving a paper trail.
+Internal Control – Anyone working in clinical practice could potentially access, view and copy protected health information without leaving a paper trail.
 With electronic data, who accesses any file is easily tracked.

 This feature allows for the source of data breaches to be immediately located and stopped.
 Several cases of healthcare staff accessing files they shouldn’t have made the news, with the offending parties being disciplined accordingly.
 On paper, these people would still be unlawfully viewing records without repercussions.

-Natural Disaster Recovery – One of the greatest advantages of digital records is the back-up aspect.
-While paper records are susceptible to catastrophic loss due to natural disasters, fires and thefts, remote backups protect healthcare providers from this problem.
+Natural Disaster Recovery – One of the greatest advantages of digital records is the backup aspect.
+While paper records are susceptible to catastrophic loss due to natural disasters, fires, and thefts, remote backups protect healthcare providers from this problem.

 Following Katrina, we saw the effects of physicians not having access to medical records because they were destroyed.
 Patients struggled to get the treatments and medicines they needed.

-Web-based EHR systems utilize remote backups to allow doctors secure access to critical data from anywhere they have Internet.
+Web-based EHR systems utilize remote backups to allow doctors secure access to critical data from anywhere they have the Internet.